 Gambling licensees are treated the same as other debtors undergoing bankruptcy.
-There are no requirements to acquire approval from the Norwegian Gaming and Foundation Authority before taking possession of the assets of a gambling licensee.
-A gambling licensee cannot be possessed, nor can debts be secured against such a licence.
+There are no requirements to acquire approval from the Gaming and Foundation Authority before taking possession of the assets of a gambling licensee.
+A gambling licensee cannot be possessed, nor can debts be secured against the licence.